leakspin/leakspin.github.io/resume.md

    * Presentation of the application to third party companies and final clients.

    The technologies that we used were PHP (Phalcon), MySQL, HTML, CSS and JavaScript.
 Also, we used Jenkins for deployment and automation, SonarQube, PHPUnit, RAML and OAS 3.0.

+ * Currently as **Developer Analyst**.
+   2019 - {{ site.time | date: '%Y' }} - Scalefast

+   Obligations and responsibilities:
+   * Development and maintenance of the eCommerce platform for its different clients.
+   * Analysis regarding development, maintentance and implications for the requests asked by the clients.

+   The technologies that we use are PHP, MySQL, HTML, CSS, JavaScript, Redis along with SonarQube, PHPUnit and Selenium.

 ### Other Courses
  * Diploma on Administración de Servicios Web (MF0495_3).